Skip to content

 We can discuss information with you over the phone once we have confirmed your identity.
 We can also discuss matters with people you authorise, for example you may prefer a family member or representative to make enquiries.
 We will establish that the caller is authorised by you before discussing any claim details.

-We will not provide personal information to other parties over the phone unless we are authorised or must do so by law, for example with Centrelink.
-We will not disclose your address or other contact details.
+We will not provide your personal information to others over the phone unless we are authorised or must do so by law, for example with Centrelink.

 Who else can access my information?

-We can release information to any person you authorise (for example if you give authority to a CTP insurer to access information from your claim file).
+We can disclose your personal information to any person you authorise (for example if you give authority to a CTP insurer to access information from your claim file).

-- employers—we can only release information relating to a worker's capacity to work if the document is necessary to secure the worker's rehabilitation or early return to work.
+• employers—we disclose information relating to a worker's capacity to work if the document is necessary to secure the worker's rehabilitation or early return to work.
 We must also provide the employer with information that we rely upon when making a reviewable claim decision, if the employer is aggrieved by that decision.

-- medical and allied health providers—we can only release information if the document will assist with the administration of your claim.
-This is outlined in WorkCover Queensland’s Privacy Statement that we provide you with after you make a claim.
+• medical and allied health providers—we can release information if the document will assist with the administration of your claim.
+This is outlined in the privacy information that we provide you when you make a claim.

 Note: Section 572A(1) of the Workers' Compensation and Rehabilitation Act 2003 states that a person must not use or obtain workers' compensation documents for employment purposes, for example pre-employment check.